OWASP/CheatSheetSeries/cheatsheets/Pinning_Cheat_Sheet.md

 ### When Do You Allow-list

 If you are working for an organization which practices "egress filtering" as part of a Data Loss Prevention (DLP) strategy, you will likely encounter *Interception Proxies*.
-I like to refer to these things as **"good" bad guys** (as opposed to **"bad" bad guys**) since both break end-to-end security and we can't tell them apart.
+I like to refer to these things as **"good" bad actors** (as opposed to **"bad" bad actors**) since both break end-to-end security and we can't tell them apart.
 In this case, **do not** offer to allow-list the interception proxy since it defeats your security goals.
 Add the interception proxy's public key to your pinset after being **instructed** to do so by the folks in Risk Acceptance.

 ### How Do You Pin